Varuna: Combined descriptions: Mitra–Varuṇa

-Varuna and Mitra are the gods of the societal affairs including the oath, and are often twinned Mitra-Varuna.
-Both Mitra and Varuna are classified as Asuras in the Rigveda (e.g. RV 5.63.3), although they are also addressed as Devas as well (e.g. RV 7.60.12).
-Varuna, being the king of the Asuras, was adopted or made the change to a Deva after the structuring of the primordial cosmos, imposed by Indra after he defeats Vrtra.
+Varuṇa is frequently paired with Mitra in the compound Mitra–Varuṇa, appearing prominently in the Rigveda.
+Together, they preside over moral and cosmic law, and are associated with ritual, rain, and natural cycles.
+Both deities are referred to as Asuras (e.g., RV 5.63.3), though also addressed as Devas (e.g., RV 7.60.12), reflecting fluid theological roles.
+According to myths, Varuna, being the king of the Asuras, was adopted or made the change to a Deva after the structuring of the primordial cosmos, imposed by Indra after he defeats Vritra.